Popping The Corn (The Rise Of Popcorn)

 The health element is also improving and drawing on the experiences of marketing/ R&D in the snack food area.
 Almost half of all the new introductions have some form of health message attached to them.

 Microwave cooking of popcorn has also extended the convenience element but it’s good to turn back to more traditional processing methods using iron pots, cooking with a small amount of oil and waiting for the pop as the corn heats up.
-It’s also a vehicle for trying home-based flavour combinations and I suspect has led the more innovative in product development kitchens to test out their taste buds.
+It’s also a vehicle for trying home-based flavour combinations and I suspect has led the more innovative of us in product development kitchens to test out their taste buds.

 What do I look For In Popcorn Kernels?